 Winning the Academy Award for "most realistic language course dialog", by the end of module 7 the two hosts are arguing over whose job it is to clean the bathroom.

 Each lesson covers a bunch of grammar and vocabulary, and during the lesson the two hosts will go off on tangents and explain how this is similar to that, and why you need to be careful about that other thing.

 For me, learning the grammar and vocab in context like this seems a lot easier and more natural.
 I found it quite impressive how much I learned just from these lessons, without even needing to dip into the other component of Rocket Spanish — the "Language and Culture" lessons.

-This is more like a traditional "classroom" Spanish course, but with more technology and audio built in.
+This is more like a traditional classroom Spanish course, but with more technology and audio built in.
 The lessons are written (rather than audio lessons), with a lot of slow and clear audio examples.
-They do a good job of explaining the grammar points in plain English, and there's lots of conversation practice, vocabulary, cultural topics and quizzes to keep you interested.
+They do a good job of explaining the grammar points in plain English, and there's plenty of conversation practice, vocabulary, cultural discussion and quizzes to keep you interested.